 Summer Arts for Learning Academy | Job Opportunities

-2023 Job Opportunities
+2024 Job Opportunities

 There are two Site Directors per site.
-Together, Summer Arts for Learning Academy Site Directors are responsible for all aspects of the program and its operations and provide leadership and oversight of the Summer school site which includes, but is not limited to, overseeing student achievement, daily attendance, climate and culture, scheduling, building and staff supervision, and emergency procedures.
+Together, SALA Site Directors are responsible for all aspects of the program and its operations and provide leadership, mentorship, and oversight of all aspects of the Summer Academy site, which includes but is not limited to overseeing student achievement, daily attendance, climate and culture, scheduling, building and staff supervision, emergency procedures, and partnership connections.

 Student Support Specialists

 The Summer Arts for Learning Academy (SALA) Student Support Specialist works side by side with the Student Support Director, the Arts Integration Coach, and the Lead Special Educator to create and foster a positive, safe, and productive learning environment for all students and staff at their site.
 The Student Support Specialist is key in developing the Student Support Plan for the site in partnership with the Student Support Director, who will effectively oversee these plans throughout the Summer.

 The position requires the staff member to facilitate one-on-one and group conflict-resolution sessions and provide in-classroom support when needed.
 The Student Support Specialist is also required to provide supervision to students while not in classroom settings (e.g., lunchtime, Fitness and Fun, field trips, etc.

 The SALA Arts Integration Coach is the key to ensuring rigorous and meaningful learning in both literacy and math at SALA sites.
 They are considered the “arts integration specialists” in the building, and they are the first point of contact for content, collaborative planning, co-teaching, arts integration, lesson plans (how to write them, how to submit them, what we are looking for), building classroom community, and reconducting observations (in partnership with the rest of the Site Admin Team).